DionWu/amtsimplified/content/amt-calculator.md

 _This calculator only highlights some of the most commonly used parts of the tax code.
 If you are in a unique situation, always consult with a tax accountant for any detailed questions_

-**Coming Soon:** AMT calculators for non-ISOs, Additional Filing Statuses, Dependents Credits, and of course, a better design for this calculator (Minimum Viable Product!)
+**Coming Soon:** AMT calculators for non-ISOs, Dependents Credits, and a cleaner results section.
+This is a WIP!

 ------------------